 Our climate is on an unsustainable path and we must act now to change its dangerous trajectory.
 The Earth is warming due to the accumulation of carbon dioxide and other greenhouse gases that we are creating, much of them through the mining and combustion of fossil fuels.
 As our understanding of the Earth and climate change increases, so should our policies, our habits and our actions to ensure a better world for future generations.

 Innovative Approaches: Climate change is affecting the polar regions more rapidly that other portions of the globe.
 Understanding the nature and speed of this change is critical in these sensitive regions.
 Vulcan is investing in projects that are creating and expanding the platforms and equipment needed so researchers can better understand sea ice and its reaction to climate change.
+The Smart City Challenge is a partnership with the U.S. Department of Transportation to enable the an innovative, ambitious and forward-thinking American city to lay a practical path to replacing carbon-based fuel consumption.

 Strengthening Communities: Through the Foundation and personal philanthropy, Paul G. Allen and Vulcan have provided grants and funding of more than $50 million for forest preservation, research, education, development and management, protecting key land and habitats in the Pacific Northwest and around the world.